Editors Reads

 The Personal in the Political

 Gay’s voice is the collection’s greatest asset: warm, funny, self-deprecating, and politically serious all at once.
-She does not separate her personal life from her politics; her individual experiences — as a Black woman, as a fat woman, as someone who has experienced sexual violence — are present throughout as both ground and instrument of her analysis.
+She does not separate her personal life from her politics; her individual experiences — as a Black woman, as a fat woman (a subject she would explore in depth in her later memoir Hunger), as someone who survived a brutal gang rape as a child — are present throughout as both ground and instrument of her analysis.
+The most harrowing essays draw directly on that history of sexual violence, and they inform her sharp critiques of rape culture, of cavalier comedy about assault, and of fiction and film that exploit women’s pain.
+This combination of personal essay and political argument is difficult to sustain without one consuming the other, and Gay balances them with notable skill, using the self as evidence rather than as spectacle.

 Our rating: 4.3/5 — A cultural criticism collection of genuine importance and lasting influence, anchored by one of the most distinctive voices in contemporary American nonfiction.